worldcoin/orb-software/problematic-deps/README.md

 as possible, and to support cross compilation to the orb's `aarch64-unknown-linux-gnu` platform, *without* needing technologies like docker.

-This crate helps accomplish this goal in two ways:
+This crate helps accomplish this goal in these ways:
 - Provide example code of how to properly use these dependencies in the repo.
 - Establish a smoke test for these dependencies in CI and guarantee that they can cross compile and natively compile on linux.
 - Document the platform limitations of various dependencies.

 See `Cargo.toml` for canonical documentation for which dependencies support which targets.
-All new dependencies

 ## Adding a new problematic dependency